 A high bounce rate can indicate that your website still needs some work.
 Variables like user experience, site speed, site architecture, and engaging content can affect your bounce rate and the website’s ability to rank at or near the top of search engine rankings for your target keywords.
 Something is messing up your website’s one chance to make that critical good first impression with your target audience.

 The good news?
 It can be improved with a bit of work.
-The website design, including link placement, should be intuitive for visitors to follow.
+The website design, including link placement, should be intuitive for visitors to navigate.
 Link text should concisely describe where the link goes, which incidentally helps with SEO.
-Images can be streamlined to not only look better on your website but also load faster.
+Images can be streamlined to look better on your website and load faster.
 Essential information like your business’s name and contact information can be placed in easy-to-spot places on your website, like the header or footer.

 As importantly, the content should be engaging enough to encourage your target audience to stick around.
 Previously, I made a big deal about “What makes your business unique?”
-Why should your target audience buy from you and not your competitors when it’s easy for everybody to say that they’ve got the best service and the best prices?
+Why should your target audience buy from you and not your competitors when it’s easy for everybody to say they have the best service and prices?
 What do you have that they don’t have?

 As importantly, is it easy for your target audience to tell what your business does before they scroll down or click a link (or the back button)?
 Can they easily discern that you can solve a problem they have?